stitchdata/docs/_account-security/security/encryption/reverse-ssh-tunnel-setup.md

 title: Setting up a Reverse SSH Tunnel for a Database Connection
 permalink: /security/data-encryption/setting-up-reverse-ssh-tunnel
 redirect_from: /account-security/data-encryption/setting-up-reverse-ssh-tunnel
 summary: "If a database is privately accessible, you can use a reverse SSH tunnel to connect Stitch.
-This tutorial will walk you through requesting and configuring a reverse SSH tunnel for use with Stitch as part of an Unlimited Plus plan."
+This tutorial will walk you through requesting and configuring a reverse SSH tunnel for use with Stitch as part of a Premium plan."

 key: "reverse-ssh-tunnel-setup"
 type: "security"